-Connection between geological environment and human health has been known since antiquity.
-It is either excess or deficiency chemical elements in the environment that accounts for possible negative health effects.
-Most of the studies in medical geology and geochemistry deal with the influence of higher PTE contents of individual geological components of the environment on the health of local population in geogenically or anthropogenically contaminated areas.
-Researches focused on impact of increased arsenic contents, particularly in groundwater/drinking water, on human health is a typical example of these studies (Smedley & Kinniburgh 2002, Duker et al., 2005).

-Abandoned mining sites are the areas of concern for scientists throughout the world because of a potentially adverse impact of geological environment contamination with PTE upon local population (Wcisło et al., 2002, Peplow and Edmonds 2004, Lim et al., 2008).
+The connection between the geological environment and human health has been known since antiquity.
+Both excess and deficiency chemical elements in the environment can result in possible negative health effects.
+Most of the studies in medical geology and public health deal with the influence of potentially toxic elements (PTE) from geological materials (rocks, soil, water, stream sediments, ambient dust, etc.) in the environment on the health of local population in geogenically or anthropogenically contaminated areas.
+Research focused on the impact of increased arsenic contents, particularly in groundwater/drinking water, on human health is a typical example of these studies [1, 2].
+Another important topic of concern is the historical mining sites throughout the world because of the potentially adverse impact on the local population of the mobilized geological materials containing PTEs [3, 4, 5, 6].
 In these areas there is a higher probability of potential health risks with regard to considerably increased contents of various PTE particularly in soils and groundwater as a result of intense historical mining activities.

-In Slovakia there are several abandoned mining sites as a heritage of long-term mining activities carried out in the past (exploitation and processing of Ag-Au-Sb ores, Pb-Zn-Cu ores, Hg ores, brown coal, etc.).
-The health status of population living in three historical mining areas of the Slovak Republic, where higher PTE contents were observed in geological components of the environment, was compared with that living in adjacent areas of similar socioeconomic character and the same or similar geological structure with low or no PTE contamination.
-The main objective of this study is to assess how and to what extent the PTE contamination of geological environment might influence health status of residents living in the determined historical mining areas.
+In Slovakia there are several historical mining sites as a heritage of long-term mining activities carried out in the past (exploitation and processing of Ag-Au-Sb ores, Pb-Zn-Cu ores, Hg ores, brown coal, etc.).
+The health status of population living in three historic mining areas of the Slovak Republic, where higher PTE contents were observed in geological components of the environment, was compared with the health status of people living in adjacent areas of similar socioeconomic character and the same or similar geological structure with low or no PTE contamination.
+The main objective of this study was to assess how, and to what extent, the PTE contamination of the geological environment might influence the health status of residents living in the selected historical mining areas.